RumeelHussainbnb/CoreDAODocs/docs/Learn/governance.md

 ## Governance Oversight

 In the current governance model of Core Chain, The Core team, together with the Core community, is tasked with overseeing the network.
-Responsibilities include, but are not limited to, expanding the validator set, adjusting governance parameters, and determining the percentage of block rewards and transaction fees that are burned, among other duties.
+Responsibilities include, but are not limited to, expanding the validator set, adjusting governance parameters, and determining the percentage of block rewards and transaction fees that are burned.
+For more details on proposed and implemented improvements related to governance of Core Chain, visit the [official Core Chain Governance Website](https://gov.coredao.org/).

 ## Conclusion